Montana Mesothelioma Lawyer

 Libby Vermiculite

 The Libby vermiculite mine was the world’s largest supplier of vermiculite.
-At its peak, it provided 80 percent of the vermiculite in the world.
+At its peak, it provided 80 percent of the world’s vermiculite.
 However, that vermiculite was heavily contaminated with asbestos.
 The material created dust that covered workers, equipment, and the trains that transported it to town.

 Thousands of Libby residents developed mesothelioma and other asbestos-related illnesses, and many have died from asbestos exposure caused by BNSF trains parked at their downtown railyard.
 Yet the effects of Libby asbestos extend throughout the state.